adams-y-chen/AspDotNetCore.CityInfo/readme.md

-Building Your First API with ASP.NET Core.

-This is the practise code using ASP.net core 3.1.
+This is the practise code for "Building Your First API with ASP.NET Core" using ASP.net core 3.1.

 Course can be found at: https://app.pluralsight.com/library/courses/asp-dotnet-core-api-building-first/table-of-contents